sourcecred/docs/docs/FAQ.md

 #### Use it if:
 - ✅ Your community lives on one or many of the supported platforms
 - ✅ Your community has strong leadership, emotional maturity and conflict resolution skills
 - ✅ The [trust level] of your community is high and/or the stakes are not significant
 - ✅ Your community is relatively small (i.e. not larger than [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number))
 - ✅ You're a fan of decentralized economies and changing the way we think about and distribute value

 #### Don't use it if:
 - ⛔️ You are looking for a silver bullet for community engagement/participation
 - ⛔️ You don't want to put time/effort into educating yourself and your community on how SourceCred works
 - ⛔️ You're looking for a production-ready, ultra-robust system that won't make breaking changes

-[comment]: <> (WHAT DOES MAKE BREAKING CHANGES MEAN?
+[//]: # (WHAT DOES MAKE BREAKING CHANGES MEAN?
 CAN WE REPHRASE?)

 ### How is SourceCred funded and how will it be sustainable long term?